privacybydesign/pbdf-website/pages/en/irma-verifier.md

 The Privacy by Design foundation is *not* certified, for instance, according to the ISO 27010 norm.
 At this stage the foundation is too small for this --- and insufficiently wealthy.
-The foundation intends, at some time in the future when IRMA is being used more extensively, to obtain such certification.
+The foundation intends, at some time in the future when Yivi is being used more extensively, to obtain such certification.

 At this stage the foundation offers its operational services for free, as "best effort".
-The foundation offers no guarantees and accepts at this stage no liability for matters that possibly go wrong in IRMA usage.
+The foundation offers no guarantees and accepts at this stage no liability for matters that possibly go wrong in Yivi usage.
 The foundation tries to solve (reported) problems as soon as possible.
-The responsibility for IRMA usage lies entirely with the user (the carrier or IRMA attributes), with the verifier of attributes, and with the issuer of attributes (if any), not being the foundation itself.
+The responsibility for Yivi usage lies entirely with the user (the carrier or Yivi attributes), with the verifier of attributes, and with the issuer of attributes (if any), not being the foundation itself.